Compassion Factory 8.5 x 7.5 x 3.75 2024

 Photos, galvanized steel, spray paint, foam, hardware, cardboard, plastic, epoxy, varnish on cradled wood

-Courage Factory is large.
-As big as I can handle in fact.
-I needed courage to make it and Hoped it would work out.
-The metal sheets were daunting and dangerous to manipulate.
 I am not sure if all hope must be lost to have courage or if courage is needed to have Hope.
 I do know these 2 qualities are kin.
+DM

 Big Dream Factory